KxSystems/docs/docs/ml/automl/ug/advanced.md

 problem type | function            | description
 -------------|---------------------|-------------
-Normal       | .ml.traintestsplit  | Shuffle the dataset and split into training and testing set with a defined percentage in each
+Normal       | .ml.trainTestSplit  | Shuffle the dataset and split into training and testing set with a defined percentage in each
 FRESH        | .automl.ttsNonShuff | Without shuffling, the dataset is split into training and testing set with defined percentage in each to ensure no time leakage
-NLP          | .ml.traintestsplit  | Shuffle the dataset and split into training and testing set with a defined percentage in each
+NLP          | .ml.trainTestSplit  | Shuffle the dataset and split into training and testing set with a defined percentage in each

 For specific use cases this may not be sufficient.
 For example if you wish to split the data such that an equal distribution of target classes occur in the training and testing sets, this could be implemented as follows.